danomatika/ofxMidi/README.md

 KNOWN ISSUES
 ------------

-### Help, app crashes when receiving MIDI messages
+### Help, app crashes when receiving MIDI messages as events

 If you are sub-classing `ofxMidiListener` and receiving MIDI messages via the `newMidiMessage()` callback function, there is a chance of segmentation faults (and crashes) if you share the received messages between multiple threads (ie. main GUI, OSC receiver, etc).

-Depending upon the design of your application, you may need to place a mutex object or shared lock around access to these resources shared between threads.
+Depending upon the design of your application, you may benefit from using the ofThreadChannel facility (for instance in the update() method).

+Otherwise you may solve the synchronisation issue by placing a mutex object or shared lock around access to these resources shared between threads.

 For example, in ofApp.h: